Safe Database Migrations in Production

 Step 1: Expand the schema safely

-At this stage, old code should continue working unchanged.
+At this stage, the old application should still run unchanged.

 Step 2: Deploy compatibility code